The Pyramid to Smarter Building and Renovating

-The Pyramid For Building & Renovating Smarter
+The Pyramid for Building & Renovating Smarter

 Eco living is not a fad, in fact, it’s here to stay, and people are getting more serious about it.
-Builders, architects, and designers are becoming more conscious of the effects of eco-smart designs, and homeowners realize the benefits to their wallets and the environment.
+In fact, all house plans submitted to councils must now meet a minimum energy star rating.
+Builders, architects, and designers are becoming more conscious of the effects of eco-smart designs, and homeowners realise the benefits to their wallets and the environment.

 First of all, it’s important to understand, sustainability.
 A wonderful foundation of information for this is Passive House.
 It’s a very hard standard to satisfy, but if you get halfway there, you will be in the right place.